for Landscaping, Horticulture & Earthmoving Companies

 INVASIVE-FREE CERTIFICATION | FAQs | CERTIFIED COMPANIES | FEEDBACK

 SSISC’s Invasive-Free Certification program aims to integrate targeted invasive species management into the practices of horticulture, landscaping and earth-moving companies serving the Sea to Sky Corridor, and recognize those companies contributing to stopping the spread of invasive species.

 Training dates will be listed here each summer season.
 Please check back next spring for the 2019 dates.
 If your group would like to book a custom training session, please contact firstname.lastname@example.org or (819) 328-1678.

 Thanks to generous funding from the Community Foundation of Whistler, SSISC has been offering the Invasive-free Certification program since 2010.
-It all began at a horticulture forum hosted by SSISC, where industry feedback revealed a lack of education on invasive species and their significant threats – some of which include reducing property value.

 - Species recognition and procurement practices – ensuring products purchased/grown are not invasive.

 - Site & species-appropriate control methods – understanding the most current and effective strategies.

 - Disposal practices – ensuring that invasive plant seeds or plant parts are properly disposed of.

 A: Upon certification, companies can expect to receive recognition which could potentially translate into increased exposure (i.e. new marketing opportunities & access to a niche market).
 Support will be provided to all participating businesses to help them reach the commitments of the program.